kdha200501/mpd-avr-client/readme.md

-The objectives of the project is to use
+The objectives of the project are to use

 - the *AVR* infrared remote control as input
 - the *AVR* built-in display to feature *MPD* status and playlist selection